 Welcome to the Evidence-Based Policing Hall of Fame.
 The Hall recognizes innovative law enforcement practitioners who have been central to the implementation of a high quality research program in their agency and also are relentless champions of institutionalizing evidence-based practices.
 These leaders of evidence-based policing not only help make high-quality police scholarship possible but also advance significant reforms in policing by utilizing science in their decision making.
-Nominations for this award are now being accepted through Friday, August 12, 2016.
-Please note that winners will be awarded at our next symposium which will take place in June, 2017 (there will not be a symposium this year).
+Nominations for this award are now being accepted through Friday, February 10, 2017.
+Winners will be awarded at our next symposium which will take place in June, 2017.

 - Nominees must be or have been a member of a law enforcement agency, either as a sworn officer or civilian employee; and